Ferm0494/private-events/README.md

 ## Private Members

-> The purpose of this project was to learn about authentication/ and associations
+> The purpose of this project was to learn about authentication/ and associations, so an unauthorized user can see all the events, but cant make events until he is logged in.

 ## Built With